 Public Café and Gift Shop

 The Public Café and Gift Shop is open Monday to Friday from 9.30 am to 4 pm.
 The cafe and gift shop is not affected by the Parliament sitting days.

 To visit the Online Gift Shop, please click here.

 Functions & Events

-A post office is located within Parliament and is open from Monday to Friday 9 am to 5 pm.
+The Parliament House Post Office is open Monday to Friday from 9 am to 5 pm.

 For information on accessibility access at Parliament House, please click here.